Ansuel/tch-nginx-gui/Wiki/Getting-started.md

   <li>TG800vac / VANT-Y</li>
   </ul>

-You can find all of the autobuilt GUI versions at this link: [Buld](https://github.com/Ansuel/gui-dev-build-auto)
+You can find all of the autobuilt GUI versions at this link: [Build](https://github.com/Ansuel/gui-dev-build-auto)

 If you get an error during the download process or you have no Internet/WAN connection on the device, just manually download the GUI.tar.bz2 file and put in /tmp folder via SCP then execute the other (non curl) commands listed into [[Installation](https://github.com/Ansuel/tch-nginx-gui/wiki/Installation)].

-Are You ready?
+Are you ready?